 Vanilla cupcakes

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350℉.
 Line a cupcake pan with liners and set aside.

-- In a bowl add your dry ingredients: flour, baking powder, and salt.
+- Add flour, baking powder, and salt to a bowl.
 Whisk to remove clumps and set aside.

-- In a large bowl, add butter and sugar.
-Using a hand mixer or stand mixer, beat until creamed and fluffy, about a minute Add eggs and vanilla extract, beating until smooth and fluffy, about a minute.
+- In a separate large bowl, add butter and sugar.
+Using a hand mixer or stand mixer, beat until creamed and fluffy, about a minute.
+Add eggs and vanilla extract, beating until smooth and fluffy, about a minute.

 - Add half of your dry ingredients to butter mixture.
 Stir until just combined.
 Add half of milk, again stirring until just combined.
 Repeat once more, adding remaining dry ingredients and remaining milk, stirring until just incorporated.

-- Portion batter between 15 cupcake liners, filling about halfway full.
+- Portion batter between 12 cupcake liners, filling about ⅔ full.
 Bake in preheated oven for about 18-20 minutes, or until centers pop back when gently pressed in the center.
 If an indent is left, your cupcakes need more time.

 - Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.